angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

   your mental model should be that every component has its own injector.
 </div>

-Consider this guide's variation on the Tour of Heroes application.
+Consider this guide's variation on the Tour of Heroes app.
 At the top is the `AppComponent` which has some sub-components.
 One of them is the `HeroesListComponent`.
 The `HeroesListComponent` holds and manages multiple instances of the `HeroTaxReturnComponent`.